wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

 8. In the **Endpoints** pane that opens, click **+ Add** and edit the `endpoints.yaml` configuration to expose your Tailscale proxy as a service.
 The following is a sample `endpoints.yaml` configuration you can use:

     !!! note
-        The sample `endpoints.yaml` given below exposes two project-level endpoints that you can also use in other components in the same project to access the services.
-If you want to directly expose your private endpoint via the Choreo gateway either with public or organization visibility, you can set the `networkVisibility` property of the endpoint to `Public` or `Organization`.
+        The sample `endpoints.yaml` file given below defines two project-level endpoints.
+These endpoints can be used by other components within the same project to access the services.
+If you want to directly expose your private endpoint via the Choreo gateway either with the **Public** or **Organization** visibility, you can set the `networkVisibility` property of the endpoint to `Public` or `Organization`.

     ``` yaml